ikus060/minarca/doc/faq.md

 ## How do I access my data backups?

-To access your data backups, you can open your Minarca client and click the icon in top-right corner to show a side pannel.
+To access your data backups, you can open your Minarca client and click the icon in the top-right corner to show a side panel.
 Then click **Browse**.

 ![Minarca Browse data backup online](7browse.png)

 ## How do I select the folders I would like to back up?

 The Minarca client lets you select which folders or files you do or do not want to back up.
-Open your Minarca client and, in the **File selection** section.
+Open your Minarca client, and in the **File selection** section.
 You can then choose the folders or files you want to back up.

 ![Minarca Data Backup file selection](8patterns.png)